seikaikyo/PatientIntakeOutputTracker/README.md

 The "Patient Intake and Output Tracking System" is an application for healthcare professionals to keep track of patients' intake and output.
 With this system, nurses can record the amount and type of substances consumed or expelled by a patient.
 The data can then be viewed and analyzed by doctors for diagnosis and treatment purposes.

+This entire project was developed with the integral assistance of OpenAI's ChatGPT.
+From conception to completion, every part of the process was carried out in a dialogue with this powerful AI model.
+This project stands as testament to ChatGPT's capabilities, its user-friendly nature, and the transformative potential of AI in software development.
+I hope that this project will inspire others to explore the possibilities offered by tools like ChatGPT.

 ## Features

 1. **Data Entry**: Record the type, content, and amount of intake/output.
 The time and date of the data entry can also be logged.